KingOKarma/TwitchBotTemplate/README.md

 - run in your terminal `npm install` or if you're using yarn `yarn`

 - Rename the file `example.config.yml` to `config.yml`

-- Write your parameters into the file, notes are written in the file:
+- Do the same with `example.token.yml

 ```yml
 accessToken: Your access Token